bbauska/W3Cx-3of5/README.md

 This line is a call to the method fillRect(top left X coordinate, top left Y coordinate, width, height), which draws a filled rectangle.

 The way the rectangle will be filled depends on the current value of several properties of the context, in particular the value of the fillStyle property.
-So, in our case, the rectangle will be red.
+In our case, the rectangle will be red.

 <h4>Summary of the different steps:</h4>